johnmtayag/Amazon-Recommender-System/README.md

 </div>
 <div align="center">
-<b>Table 10:</b> Displaying the counts of instances grouped by score value rounded to the nearest 0.025 value.
+<b>Table 10:</b> Displaying the counts of instances in run 6 (5 trees and 30 splits) grouped by score value rounded to the nearest 0.025 value.
 </div>
 <br>

-Overall, the resulting scores were actually all quite similar, but the run 6 with 5 trees with 30 splits had the lowest overall standard deviation in scores, so these hyperparameters were chosen.
-For each point in this resulting model, the individual mean score and standard deviation across runs were extracted, and the shapes of the distributions were visualized.

 ### Distribution of Mean Scores and Individual Standard Deviations
 Most points had very high scores with the interquartile range being located from 0.8936 to 0.9349.
 The lower whisker for outlier values was located at about 0.8317, so all scores below that cutoff were classified as outliers for this analysis.
 Out of 28,087,969 total rows, only 2,255,581 fell below this cutoff.
 The individual standard deviations were all also extremely small, with most being well under 0.001.